g-art-dev/hoca/README.md

 > [https://www.artic.edu/artworks/111628/nighthawks](https://www.artic.edu/artworks/111628/nighthawks)
 > (_source field_)

-We will now see how to write some code use this class: We have to build a field dictionary to provide the source image and receive the contours drawn, constitute a population of `LiteEdgeAutomaton`, and then _play_ the population.
+We will now see how to write some code to use this class: We have to build a field dictionary
+to:

+1. provide the source image and receive the contours drawn,

+2. constitute a population of `LiteEdgeAutomaton`,

+3. and then _play_ the population.

 Here is the code:

 ```python
 import random